indracahyae/TokoKu-mobile/README.md

-# e-commerce mobile application
+# about
-This repo without node_modules folder (we can add manually with => npm i).<br>
-This is still on going project. now this project not maintained, but still we can get some insight, be aware with deprecated library.
+Personal project for understanding react-native.
+Also with backend restApi on my github repo "tokoku-admin-web". this mobile app not maintained project, be aware for package library.

 ## Features
 Login <br>